monodot/ocp-demos/README.md

-# ocp-demos
+# openshift-demos

-Odds and sods for OpenShift.
+A repo of examples and demos for OpenShift.